 In the early 1970s states began to explore the use of bonds and alternative financing of unemployment compensation instead of and/or in addition to the use of advances from the Federal Unemployment Account under Title XII of the Social Security Act.
 Prior to 1982 advances from the federal account had been interest free.
-Louisiana, Illinois, Texas and North Carolina enacted statutory authorization to finance unemployment insurance debt through bonds or other alternatives available through the state or private markets.
+Fourteen states have enacted statutory authorization to finance unemployment insurance debt through bonds or other alternatives available through the state or private markets.